 At Soil to Supper we believe that everyone of all ages and abilities needs a connection with nature and to experience a sense of joy and the health benefits gained from gardening activities and fresh food.

-Soil To Supper was developed in 2011 after Cath Manuel realised the need for information delivered in simple methods to support people to grow and enjoy fresh food.
+Soil To Supper was developed in 2011 after Cath Manuel realised the need for information delivered in simple methods to support people to grow and enjoy fresh food and live sustainable lifestyles.

 Our Programs and Services provide simple techniques, information and inspiring ideas to grow healthy gardens, enjoy seasonal harvesting and creative ideas for healthy meals.

-We provide Horticultural Therapy Programs to assist with the delivery of in-house garden therapy activities for aged care, disability support, community gardens and school gardens.
+Our Horticultural Therapy Program assists with the delivery of in-house garden therapy activities for aged care, disability support, community gardens and school gardens.

 I just wanted to let you know what a wonderful service you’re offering our community.
 I’m not really a “green thumb” but your passion and knowledge has got me started!!
 I enjoyed your workshop very much, it was informative, fun and tasty!!

 You are inspirational and I am working toward having a sustainable garden where my family can eat their ‘fill’ of fresh fruit/veggies and salad stuff just like yours does.
 I can’t wait till your next workshop or should we call it a PLAYshop….fun fun fun!!!Deborah, Noosa, Qld